spatialthoughts/qgis-tutorials/source/docs/3/solidwaste_mapping.rst

    .. image:: /static/3/solidwaste_mapping/images/18.png
       :align: center

 19. You will see the circles of different size for each point.
-The sizes are in Milimeters unit.
+The sizes are in Millimeters unit.
 The data-defined override button will turn yellow indicating that an override is applied for that value.

    .. image:: /static/3/solidwaste_mapping/images/19.png
       :align: center